Naadodigal: Critical reception

-Naadodigal opened to positive reviews.
-A critic from Sify gave 5/5 and wrote that "Nadodigal is not great cinema, but enjoyable and a welcome change in these hard days.
+A critic from Sify gave Naadodigal a 5/5 and wrote that "Nadodigal is not great cinema, but enjoyable and a welcome change in these hard days.
 It is eminently watchable."
-Bhamadevi Ravi of The Times of India rated the movie 3.5/5 and called the movie "a good show."
-Pavithra Srinivasan of Rediff gave the film 3 out of 5, calling "Naadodigal is in its realistic feel, mostly logical screenplay and cast go a long way in making it a worthwhile watch."
-Aravindan DI from Nowrunning.com rated the movie 3/5 stating that "The film does carry an appealing message for today's jet-age society - it's shocking yet powerful."
-Another reviewer Mythily Ramachandran from Nowrunning.com gave 3 out of 5 and wrote that "Nadodigal entertains and is thought provoking.
-Told in simple narrative style it is presented most realistically and is a treat for lovers of good cinema."
-A critic from Top10Cinema wrote that "as a team and a team work, Nadodigal is a definite entertainer."
+Bhama Devi Ravi of The Times of India rated the movie 3.5/5 and called the movie "a good show."
+Pavithra Srinivasan of Rediff.com gave the film 3 out of 5, calling "Naadodigal is in its realistic feel, mostly logical screenplay and cast go a long way in making it a worthwhile watch."
+Chennai Online wrote, "Samuthirakani-Sasikumar duo deserves a pat for saying loudly that all hopes are still not lost in Tamil cinema.
+Hats off for their attempt, which should be an eye-opener for many aspiring filmmakers".